 What Are the Strategies for Pest Prevention?

 To prevent pests, an integrated approach combining sanitation, exclusion, and monitoring is key.
 Regular maintenance and cleanliness deter infestations.
-Educating communities on these strategies promotes healthier living environments, saving time, money, and reducing health risks.
+Educating communities on these strategies promotes healthier living environments, saving time and money and reducing health risks.

 How Do Pesticides Help the Community?